-So often people look at size and impact as the indicators representing the quality of leadership an organization has.
+So often people look at size and impact as the indicators representing the quality leadership an organization has.
 “If the organization is big and powerful then the quality of leadership must be excellent” but that is simply not the case.
 I wouldn’t call Hitler or Bin Laden great leaders even though they created large and powerful organizations.
-There are other ways you can measure your leadership quality, and these indicators should help form your objectives.
+There are other ways of defining quality leadership, and these indicators should help form your objectives.
 Below are two indicators for your consideration:

 The measure of leadership is not the size of your organization, or its impact, the measure of leadership is found in answering this single question, “what is life like for the people under my authority?”
 This is a question we all wrestle with as business owners, spouses, dads or moms, and community leaders.
 It is the question we must all continually ask ourselves, and answer honestly.

 The means never justify the end many leaders have accomplished great things, and left a wake of human collateral damage in the wake.
 Organizations are built out of people.
 People utilize resource to accomplish things, people are not “resource” per se, like an inanimate object.
 They are the life of any organization and its greatest resource because they can harness opportunity and resources to accomplish objectives.